katwre/ML-projects/llm-biodata/README.md

 # Introduction

-This project is an AI-powered assistant that helps researchers ask questions about biology in plain English and automatically turns them into SPARQL queries against public databases (UniProt, OMA, Bgee).
+This project is an AI-powered assistant that helps researchers ask questions about biology in plain English and automatically turns them into SPARQL queries against public databases:
+- UniProt (proteins, sequences, annotations),
+- OMA (orthologs / evolutionary relationships),
+- Bgee (gene expression in species)

 The assistant is powered by LLMs (Mistral, Llama via Groq, Ollama) combined with retrieval-augmented generation (RAG) using Qdrant and FastEmbed.